jcalpickard/jcalpickard.github.io/_compost/jagged-noetic-substrates.md

 ---
 After [Kyle Booten](https://www.kylebooten.me/).

 Cultivating or leveraging cognitive diversity by introducing irregularities, disruptions or deviations into intellectual/cognitive processes normally seen as smooth and linear.
-This connects to research on the role of [[cognitive-diversity]] in problem-solving and innovation.

 Making sense of uneven, unstructured inputs?